uilicious/uilicious-docs-v3/getting-started/running-tests.md

 - Edge (EdgeHTML edition, Version 42, 2019)
 - Internet Explorer 11

+Once the browser is selected, it cannot be changed for the rest of the test.

 ## Set test resolution

 Open the "Resolution" dropdown in the toolbar and select an initial resolution to run the test with.

 ![Resolution options in UIlicious Editor](/static/img/uilicious-studio-editor-resolution-dropdown-opened.png)

 UIlicious supports common resolutions for desktop, tablet, and mobile screens.

+You can change the resolution in the middle of the test using the `UI.resize` command.

 ## Run test